jenkinsci/nested-data-reporting-plugin/README.md

 }
 ```

+To check your json you can use the [json schema](src/main/resources/schema.json) to validate it.

 > ⚠️ **Color Mapping**:
 >
 > The attribute "colors" needs exactly the same attributes as the result of the